TomTucka/terraform-pagerduty-team-members/README.md

 # terraform-pagerduty-team-members

 Terraform module for managing PagerDuty team members.
+Requires team members to be managed via terraform or imported as a data source.

 ### Usage